lm3nitro/Projects/New/Bash/Discord Webhook.md

 I will set up a Discord server to create a webhook, and will then deploy an Apache web server.
 The script I create will monitor the web server's status, incorporating the Discord webhook to send notifications to my desktop and alert a specified Discord channel.
 In the event of any issues with the web server, the script will automatically trigger a notification, allowing for quick troubleshooting.

 ### Tools and Technology:
-Discord Server, Apache2, Linux, and Bash
+Discord Server, Apache2, Linux, send-notify, and Bash

 ## Discord